-Reducing climate pollution is critical for Oregon’s future, and will be a focal point of the 2019 Legislature.
+Reducing climate pollution is critical for Oregon’s future and is a focal point of the 2019 Legislature.
 Senate President Courtney and House Speaker Kotek have committed to passing a “Cap and Invest” bill.

 Oregon’s climate legislation must achieve a strong and equitable clean energy economy that caps and permanently reduces greenhouse gas emissions, uses natural and working lands to sequester CO2, and builds climate resiliency statewide.
 1000 Friends is working with a diverse, statewide coalition to see climate legislation passed.

 In recent years, Oregonians have experienced increased risks to their health and lives, damage to natural resources, and destruction of homes from longer and more severe wildfire seasons.
-(Read our recent report.)
+(Read our recent report here.)

 “Template dwellings” are single-family houses that are allowed by statute on forestland under certain conditions.
-This statute has given rise to significant concerns, conflicts, and litigation, including contributing to the fragmentation of forestlands.
-1000 Friends proposes changes to the template dwelling statute to clarify when and where these dwellings are allowed and to prohibit them from areas of high wildfire risk.
+1000 Friends helped craft and supports HB 2225, which would change the template dwelling statute to clarify when and where these dwellings are allowed.
+The bill is currently on the Senate floor.